lucaszischka/BottomSheet/README.md

 }
 ````

-## The simplest Version of a BottomSheet, but with custom States
+## The simplest version of a BottomSheet, but with custom states

 ````swift
 import SwiftUI